Native Americans: Home

 For more information on the purpose and intent of land acknowledgments, see Northwestern University's site.

-I am of western European ancestry.
+Kim Ranger is of western European ancestry.

 Sovereign Tribal Nations News Sites

-240 Mary Idema Pew Library, Grand Valley State University, Allendale, MI 49401
+Mailing address: 240 Mary Idema Pew Library, Grand Valley State University, Allendale, MI 49401